 With 4.3K mentions of the campaign, Samsung succeeded in reaching out to their target audience.
 4.2% of conversations were from Gen Z, while 33.2% were from Millennials.

 Consumers used multiple social media platforms with the hashtags #TeamUnstoppable and #TeamUnstoppableMY to share their stories and videos.
 One of the most popular posts being on TikTok, which received over 40K engagements…

 @itsjovynn We’re bringing the oldies back arent we 😍 #tiktokmalaysia #dj #mashup #TeamUnstoppableMY #ComicMe ♬ wildest dreams x shes my collar - jovynn

 Ready to get out of your comfort zone and create a new future?

 Be inspired by the best social media campaigns!

 That’s all folks!

-If you're interested in finding out more about brand campaigns from 2020, check out Pedro's post Movers & Shakers | Brands of 2020.
+If you're interested in finding out more about brand campaigns that smashed it in 2021, check out Movers & Shakers | Brands of 2021.